What are Anxiety Disorders: Types, Symptoms, Treatments, and More

 What are anxiety disorders?

 Everyone knows what it's like to feel anxious.
 Have you felt butterflies in your stomach before a first date?
 Or jitters before giving a speech?
 Maybe you've had sweaty palms or a racing heartbeat during challenging or dangerous situations.
 These feelings are normal.
 But what if you felt anxious most of the time?
 What if you couldn't even find a reason for feeling this way?
 What if you found yourself avoiding everyday routines or activities?
 What if you became paralyzed by your own nervousness?
 This is what life is like for people who suffer from anxiety disorders.
 These are mental illnesses based in biology.
-Let's learn more about the different types of anxiety disorders.

 What are the different types of anxiety disorders?